iliketrainz98/ffsounddetails/index.md

 2. **Connect the speakers**, switch on, and make sure these are at the **correct volume**
 3. Connect to the mixer using the app and load the `Felonious Funk Master` snapshot (folder icon to the top right) in the Mixing Station App.
 4. Turn up the L/R fader to **-10dB**. *This is found under* `FX Snd/Main` *on the right handside.
 If you need more volume, turn the speakers up.*
 5. Unmute the Aux channel (ensure the `Mute Enable` button is highlighted), and check you get volume out of both speakers.
 This is found under `Aux/FX Ret` on the right hand-side.
+(You can breathe now)
+6. (*Optional - If Time*) Ring out the system (see below)

 ### Soundcheck
 1. For **each** channel/instrument: